 II.C.3.
 The Permittee shall conduct inspections of used oil storage containers, tanks and secondary containment systems in accordance with Attachment 1 of this Permit.
 The Permittee shall record the inspector’s name, the time and date of the inspection and the condition of the tanks, storage containers and secondary containment systems.
 The Permittee shall document in the inspection form (Attachment 1, Appendix 1) any issues discovered during the inspections (e.g., leaking tanks or water accumulation) and any actions taken by the Permittee to resolve these issues.

 II.C.4.
 The Permittee shall label used oil storage tanks, piping, drums and containers with the words “USED OIL.”

-Table II.C.1: Description of Used Oil Storage Tanks, Totes and Drums.
+Table II.C.1: Description of Used Oil Storage